-While any transaction above BD 5 million and up to BD 10 million requires the approval of the Executive Committee of the Board of Directors, any transaction above BD 10 million requires the approval of the Board of Directors of the Bank.
+Depending on the internal risk rating transactions above BD 5 million and up to BD 15 million requires the approval of the Executive Committee of the Board of Directors, any transaction above BD 15 million requires the approval of the Board of Directors of the Bank.
 In addition, when acquiring 20% of a company Board approval is required regardless of the amount.

-Material Contracts and Financing Involving Directors and Senior Management during 2018
+Material Contracts and Financing Involving Directors and Senior Management During 2020

 The Bank's dealings with its directors/ associated entities are conducted on an arms-length basis and at prevailing commercial terms in respect of its exposure to and deposits received from them.
 All financing facilities to senior management members are governed by the policies applicable to staff, which are reviewed and approved by the Board Remuneration & Nomination Committee.
-Material Financing Facilities involving directors and senior management are as follows:
+Material contracts and financing facilities involving directors and senior management during 2020 are as follows:

-- BD 16.32 Million, which constitute financing extended to and Sukuk purchased from N.M.C Health Care L.L.C a public company which is related to a Director. - BD 2.6 Million financing provided to Ali Rashid Al Amin Co., which is related to a Director. - BD 150 thousand financing provided to Maalem Holding B.S.C which is related to a Director. - Financing Facilities provided to certain Directors of the Board with a total amount of BD 122 thousand. - Financing Facilities provided to senior management with a total amount of BD 409.7 thousand.
+- BD 1.6 million outstanding against Ali Rashid Al Amin Co., which is related to a Director. - BD 3.95 million outstanding against Maalem Holding B.S.C which is related to a Director. - Financing Facilities provided to certain Directors of the Board with a total amount of BD 530 thousand. - Financing Facilities provided to senior management with a total amount of BD 1,136 million.

-All related party transactions are disclosed in note 31 of the consolidated financial statements for the year ending 31 December 2018.
+All related party transactions are disclosed in note 29 of the consolidated financial statements for the year ending 31st December 2020.